 Looking down from the edge of a sandstone cliff at a scene that made me feel gratitude more than anything else, I brought the cup to my lips for another taste of the delicious brew and couldn’t help but ask myself, “Is this real life?”

-I admit I knew nothing about hiking in the Czech Republic (or Czechia, as the country is now officially called) when I visited recently for the first time.
-But after two weeks in the country, my fondest memories of it are from the Bohemian Switzerland National Park, (that can be visited overnight or as an easy day trip from Prague), that I had the chance to explore with an adventure company called Northern Hikes.
+I admit I knew nothing about hiking in the Czech Republic when I visited Prague recently for the first time.
+But after two weeks in the country, my fondest memories of it are from the Bohemian Switzerland National Park, (that can be visited overnight or as one of the easy day trips from Prague), that I had the chance to explore with an adventure company called Northern Hikes.

 The Bohemian Switzerland National Park (Czech name is České Švýcarsko) is the Czech Republic’s youngest national park, declared in 2000 and has an area of 79sq.kms (of which 97% is forest).
 It extends into German territory where it’s called Saxon Switzerland.